magnetikonline/unrar-all-the-files/README.md

 - Tested/used under Linux (Ubuntu) - but should be 100% with other *nix variants and OSX

 ## Usage
-Also shown by running `unrarallthefiles.php` without required command line option(s).
+Also shown by running `unrarallthefiles.php` without command line option(s).

 	Usage: unrarallthefiles.php -t[dir] -s[dir] -v --dry-run